midaf-ryanshah/midaf-ryanshah.github.io/index.md

 ## Who Are We?
 {: style="text-align: center;"}
 Mid AF Technologies is a United Kingdom-based video game studio established in 2024 by a team of industry veterans.
-We’re driven by a simple belief: that great games come from fearless ideas and relentless dedication.
+We’re driven by a simple belief: great games come from fearless ideas and relentless dedication.
+{: style="text-align: center;"}

+## Work With Us
+{: style="text-align: center;"}
+Test
 {: style="text-align: center;"}